-It also provides for a clearance process under which an entity can apply to the Commerce Commission to test whether the collaborative activity exemption applies.
+There is a clearance process under which an entity can apply to the Commerce Commission to test whether the collaborative activity exception applies.

 There is also the ability to seek authorisation, on public benefit grounds, of arrangements that might otherwise be unlawful.
+The authorisation provisions have been temporarily expanded (including to provide for provisional authorisations) during the epidemic period.

-The Commerce Commission has the power to conduct market studies in the public interest - for example, where there is reason to suspect market failure.
+The Commerce Commission has the power to conduct market studies in the public interest, on its own initiative or when required by the Minister - for example, where there is reason to suspect market failure.